Japanese Gardens in Tokyo – Nihon Teien

 Address: 1-6-6, Koraku, Bunkyo-ku, Tokyo

-Access: 3 minutes walk from Iidabashi Station on Oedo Line,
+Access: 3 minutes walk from Iidabashi Station on Oedo Line.
+8 minutes walk from Iidabashi Station on Sobu, Tozai, Yurakucho, Namboku Lines.

 This is considered to be one of Tokyo’s most beautiful gardens, alongside the above-mentioned Korakuen.
 This is a good example of a “strolling garden.”
 As you walk along its large network of paths, you can view 88 miniature scenes reproduced from famous Japanese poems.
 Also, be sure to visit Fukiage Chaya teahouse and have some tea and dessert when you visit!